rebelsky/sams-assorted-musings-reflections/letter-to-incoming-chair-common-tasks.md

 teaching, scholarship, and service to the College.

 I find that our department meetings mostly work for that purpose.
-If we talk regularly, we consider aour teaching, scholarship, and service and even mentor each other a bit.
+If we talk regularly, we consider our teaching, scholarship, and service and even mentor each other a bit.
 Henry and I also both tend to do informal "stop in and chat" sessions, rather than formal meetings.
 You will find your own best approach.